Menlo Park station

 Train station in Menlo Park, California, U.S.

 Menlo Park station is a Caltrain station located in Menlo Park, California.
 It was an inaugural station along the foundational San Francisco and San Jose Railroad, which commenced service on October 18, 1863, making it the oldest continually operating railway station in California.
 The station building was built in 1867 and later acquired by the Southern Pacific Railroad.
 During the 1890s, Southern Pacific added Victorian ornamentation to the depot to make it appear more attractive to students and visitors to Stanford University.
 The station was added to the National Register of Historic Places in 1974, and became a California Historical Landmark in 1983.

+Until 2020, the station building was leased by the Menlo Park Chamber of Commerce.
+In 2026, it was announced that Caltrain would renovate it for office use.